isomerpages/nparks-juronglake/_happenings/Lunar New Year at Chinese Garden 2026.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p><strong>Zodiac Prediction Boards at Grand Arch Lawn</strong>
+<p><strong>Zodiac Prediction Boards at Grand Arch </strong>
 <br>
 <br>Discover what the Year of the Horse has in store for you with your zodiac
-forecast at the Grand Arch - Edible Garden Lawn.
+forecast at the Edible Garden Lawn, Grand Arch.
 <br>
 </p>
 </td>